 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-Serbia’s borders are increasingly under tight restrictions due to an influx of asylum seekers in Europe.
+Serbia’s borders are under tight restrictions due to an influx of asylum seekers in Europe, particularly through the border with the former Yugoslav Republic of Macedonia.
 Croatia and Hungary have put in place measures to limit access from Serbia.
 Border crossings may be closed at short notice.
-Avoid large groups in these areas and have contingency plans in place for any disruptions to travel plans.
+Travellers may experience lengthy delays.
+Avoid large gatherings in border control areas, follow the instructions of local authorities and have contingency plans in place for any disruptions to travel plans.

 Travellers may experience difficulties crossing the border with Kosovo.
 See the Entry and exit section for further information.